nierdz/poc-gcp-glusterfs/README.md

 terraform apply
 ```

+### Some explanations
+This POC is designed to setup a gluster cluster where all nodes have all the data.
+Typically, this could be useful for old app used to use NFS shared or more generally shared fylesystem.
+In [startup.sh](scripts/startup.sh) you have everything to setup a 4 nodes cluster.
+This script is launched everytime a node is booted.
+If you loose one or more node this is where we use `ansible` to replace the failing node.
+One node is selected as donor, typically, this is the node we run ansible against.
+The replacing node is setup in a variable named `gluster_new_node`.
+You can find an example of a playbook to replace `gluster-3` using `gluster-0` as a donor [here](playbook.yml)
+Procedure to replace a gluster node with same hostname could be done [here](https://access.redhat.com/documentation/en-us/red_hat_gluster_storage/3/html/administration_guide/sect-replacing_hosts#Replacing_a_Host_Machine_with_the_Same_Hostname)

 ### Loosing one node

 - Try to delete `gluster-3` from GCP dashboard.
 Delete disk also if you want.